-FIDUCIARY AND OTHER DUTIES OWED TO UNITHOLDERS BY THE GENERAL PARTNER AS PRESCRIBED BY LAW AND THE PARTNERSHIP AGREEMENT
+FIDUCIARY AND OTHER DUTIES OWED TO

+UNITHOLDERS BY THE GENERAL PARTNER AS

+PRESCRIBED BY LAW AND THE

+PARTNERSHIP AGREEMENT

 The general partner will be accountable to us and the unitholders as a fiduciary.
-Consequently, the general partner must exercise good faith and integrity in handling our assets and affairs.
-The Delaware Act provides that Delaware limited partnerships may, in their partnership agreements, restrict or expand the fiduciary duties owed by a general partner to limited partners and the partnership.
+Consequently, the General Partner must exercise good faith and integrity in handling our assets and affairs.
+Neither the Delaware Revised Uniform Limited Partnership Act nor case law defines with particularity the fiduciary duties owed by a general partner to limited partners of a limited partnership.
+The Delaware Act does provide that Delaware limited partnerships may, in their partnership agreements, restrict or expand the fiduciary duties owed by a general partner to limited partners and the partnership.